Global Security Threats: Find out about the threat of espionage and cyber attack around the world.

 Cybercrime is an evolving form of transnational crime.
-Its complex structure is compounded by being a crime that takes place in the border-less nature of cyberspace that lends itself to global criminality.
+Its complex structure is compounded by being a crime that takes place in the borderless nature of cyberspace that lends itself to global criminality.
 This is further compounded by the increasing involvement of cross-border organised crime groups.

 The majority of the public using technology and the internet only interact with technology at face value and see a limited portion of the data that is available on the internet or 'Clearnet'.
 For example, most search engines generally show 4% of the internet, the 'deep web', which is defined as a part of the 'World Wide Web' is generally not discoverable by search engines.
-This includes password protected information, from email servers through to various social networks.
+This includes password-protected information, from email servers through to various social networks.

 The 'Darknet' is a collection of a large number of websites that use anonymity tools like TOR ('The Onion Router' open-source software to enable anonymous communication) to encrypt their traffic and hide their IP addresses.
 The high level of anonymity in the digital space enables criminals to act without being easily detected.
 The 'Darknet' is most known for black-market weapon sales, drug sales and child abuse streaming.
-The 'Darknet' is also used for good intended communication and other users, including enabling free speech by human rights activists, communication between groups and the outside-world in oppressive regimes and journalists around the globe.
+The 'Darknet' is also used for good intended communication and other users, including enabling free speech by human rights activists and communication between groups and the outside world in oppressive regimes and journalists around the globe.

 Nonetheless, cybercrime is progressing at an alarming pace, with new trends constantly emerging and rapidly spreading around the globe and is an evolving form of transnational crime.
 Cybercrime by its nature is not constricted by borders, either physical or virtual.
 This causes serious harm and poses a very real threat to victims worldwide.

 Traditional forms of criminal acts have also evolved to exploit technological advances.
 Criminal organisations increasingly turn to the Internet to facilitate their criminal activities and maximise their profit in the shortest possible time.
-These ‘cyber-enabled’ crimes are not a new crime, but use technology available to enable criminal acts like theft, fraud, money laundering, illegal gambling, the sale of fake medicines and other crimes and bring crime in a new form with an online dimension.
+These ‘cyber-enabled’ crimes are not new crimes but use the technology available to enable criminal acts like theft, fraud, money laundering, illegal gambling, the sale of fake medicines and other crimes and bring crime in a new form with an online dimension.
 Cyber-enabled crime is that which can occur in the offline world but can also be facilitated by ICT.

-Cyberattacks in its nature 'knows no borders' and it is evolving at a fast pace, while the internet facilitates an increasing range of crime in an area where governments and law enforcement have little knowledge and are slow to react.
-As the perpetrators of these criminal acts operate from anywhere in the world, targeting victims in different sectors, industries, countries, regions, it is extremely difficult to mount a credible response, while its effects can have devastating consequences and can ripple through societies around the world.
+Cyberattacks in their nature 'knows no borders' and it is evolving at a fast pace, while the internet facilitates an increasing range of crime in an area where governments and law enforcement have little knowledge and are slow to react.
+As the perpetrators of these criminal acts operate from anywhere in the world, targeting victims in different sectors, industries, countries and regions, it is extremely difficult to mount a credible response, while its effects can have devastating consequences and can ripple through societies around the world.